Meadowlarke/Bibliography/Bibliography.md

 -: Latin trumpet improvisation.

+138: Percussion solos.

+-: Multi-instrumentalism amoung percussionists.

+-: An emphasis on artful syncopation rather than speed in percussion soloing.

+139: Piano improvisation.

+142: Latin improvisation and jazz.

+143: Aesthetics of improvisation.

+144: An abstraction of the destinctive features of Latin rhythm.

 ##### Marsden, Alan.
 "Schenkerian Analysis by Computer: A Proof of Concept." _Journal of New Music Research_ 39, no. 3 (2010): 269-289.

 > 269: Doing analyses to music analogous to those of computational linguistics.